-Much of the 258 and 278 Vista® interior components such as the shelving, cabinets, hanging lockers and drawer fronts consist of a high pressure laminate material.
-The finish is that of a synthetic cherry and can be cleaned with hand dish washing soap and water or other cleaning solutions such as FantastikTM.
+Some table tops, galley counter tops, shelving and drawer faces consist of a high pressure laminate, "formica" like material.
+The laminate may have either a matte texture or smooth finish and can be cleaned with mild dishwashing soap and water or other cleaning solutions such as FantastikTM.
 Always read the label before using any product.

-DO NOT use abrasive cleaners or solvents on laminate.
-DO NOT use Soft Scrub soap or similar cleaning products; they will scratch the surface and remove the shine.
+DO NOT use abrasive cleaners or solvents on formica.
+DO NOT use Soft ScrubTM soap or similar cleaning products; they will scratch the surface and remove the shine.